 Clipper vs. Bic Lighter Showdown

-When it comes to getting perfectly lit, your Butler is here to help.
+When it comes to getting perfectly lit, Your Hippie Butler is here to help.

 The right lighter can upgrade a smoke session for newcomers and seasoned pros alike.
 We’ve done our research in hand-picking the very best tools for the discerning smoker, so let’s talk about lighters.

 Let’s examine Clipper and Bic.
 Both brands produce a wide range of different types of lighters, but we’ll focus on the classic pocket lighters.
 What are the pros and cons of using each one?
 Which lighter is the best?
-Most importantly, which does your Butler recommend?
+Most importantly, which does Your Hippie Butler recommend?

 Now we grab a lighter without giving it a second thought, but disposable lighters didn’t hit stores until the 1970s.
 In 1973 Bic stared test-sales of a disposable lighter that provided 3,000 lights.
 Today, Bic is America’s best-selling lighter and available in more than 4 million retail outlets with a seemingly endless variety of designs and styles to fit everyone’s interests.